-The expectations articulated in this Policy are not intended to detract from the University’s commitment to intellectual freedom as outlined in the University’s Enterprise Agreements (as amended or replaced from time to time).
+The expectations articulated in this Policy do not detract from the University’s commitment to intellectual or academic freedom as outlined in the University’s Enterprise Agreement (as amended or replaced from time to time).
 This Policy also supports and refers to other JCU policies and procedures which explain the conduct expected of members of the University community at all times when they are engaged in University-related activities.

 This policy applies to all University Staff, Affiliates and Students who:

-- use Social Media in a Personal Capacity where there is an identifiable connection with the University; and/or
+- use Social Media in a Personal Capacity and identify their connection with the University; or

 - where the use of Social Media may adversely impact or affect the University or members of the University community (including Staff, Students and Affiliates).